Afeez1131/Referral_contest/README.md

 # 3. PROGRESS.
-After Launching the website in February, We have more than **20 business owners** who has created a contest using this applications.
+After Launching the website in February, We have more than **20 business owners** who started a contest using this applications.
 The application has successfully referred over **800 contacts** to different WhatsApp based SMEs from different states in Nigeria.

 # 4. HOW IT WORKS
 **The applications work in 5 simple steps**